contract Template

 Stop losing money on Social Media Manager Contract projects.

+Send your first 3 contracts for free.
 Managing a brand's reputation without a contract leaves you vulnerable to 24/7 DM management for zero extra pay.
 You risk losing thousands in unpaid work when a client claims they did not like the aesthetic after you already spent 40 hours on production.

 Platform Liability and Account Bans